 The mission of Tyler Transit is to provide customers with safe, friendly and reliable public transportation services.

-By order of the Governor of the State of Texas Greg Abbott to slow the spread of COVID-19 Tyler Transit will be practicing the 10 person rule in a social gathering place; therefore, including the driver there will be no more than 9 passengers on each Tyler Transit bus at all times.
+By order of the Governor of the State of Texas Greg Abbott to slow the spread of COVID-19 Tyler Transit is requiring all passengers to wear a face covering.
+There will be no more than 16 passengers on each Tyler Transit bus at all times.
 If the bus is full, you will need to wait for the next bus.

 Tyler Transit encourages all passengers to take the necessary precautions to stay healthy during this cold and flu season, particularly given the recent incidents of COVID-19, also known as the coronavirus, reported in the United States.